Administrative law principles

 Consequences of disqualification

-If a public employee is disqualified in respect of a specific case, the employee may not make decisions in the case, take part in such decisions, or otherwise be involved in processing the case.
-The practical consequence of disqualification will typically be that the case is transferred to a colleague or manager.
+If a public-sector employee is disqualified in respect of a specific matter, the employee may not make decisions about the matter, take part in such decisions, or otherwise be involved in considering the matter in question.

 Grounds